tearflake/p-vs-np/README.md

 The novel rules that are the essence of this short paper are rule `2.` and rule `4.`.
 We corroborate them by rules `5.` and `6.`.

 We start by making a sequent from the formula F we want to convert: `|- F`.
-After that, we apply the above seven rules in noted order of precedence.
+After that, we apply the above nine rules in noted order of precedence.
 The first eight rules are the rules for normalizing sequents, while the ninth rule converts each sequent to a disjunction.
 Lastly, we concatenate each such disjunction with `/\` operator, forming the CNF formula of the starting formula F.

 Because all the above rules produce results of linear space complexity of expressions it start from, we conclude that the whole procedure of **producing CNF from any formula takes a linear time complexity**.